AlexLipp/funmixer/README.md

 ## Installation

-The following assumes a UNIX operating systems.
-If running Windows OS you will need to install a [Linux subsystem](https://learn.microsoft.com/en-us/windows/wsl/about) or use such emulators such as Anaconda prompt.
-I **strongly** advise installing using `conda`.
+The following assumes a UNIX operating using the `conda` package manager. `conda` is preferred as it (in general) allows for easier installation of the `gdal` dependency than, for instance, `pip`.
+Whilst this package was developed on a UNIX system, the following commands (or similar) should be possible on a Windows OS using an Anaconda prompt.

 First, *clone* the repository into a local directory: